wdongac/Race-to-the-Top/README.md

-# Demo of Race to the TOP
+# Demo of Race to the Top

 ## Table of Contents
 * [About the Project](#about-the-project)